-- Never pay for the whole car in cash (maximum of £500)
+Never pay for the whole car in cash (maximum of £500)

-- Never leave a cash deposit without a receipt
+Never leave a cash deposit without a receipt

-The registered keeper has the responsibility of sending the V5C log book off to the DVLA.
-You keep the green V5 section C slip known as “the new keeper’s supplement, to be retained by the new keeper”
+As the new keeper, you take home the green V5 section C slip known as “the new keeper’s supplement, to be retained by the new keeper”